Jamcdonald120/Titancraft-Above-Wiki/loot.md

 Mob modification coupon: allows the player to change a mob AI as they wish (for example removing their AI, making them passive ect…)

-spawner coupons: gives players a decorative, non-functional spawner of a mob of their choice.
+Spawner coupons: gives players a decorative, non-functional spawner of a mob of their choice.

-size coupons: let players rescale a mob with a nametag.
+Size coupons: let players rescale a mob with a nametag.

-sound coupons: let players upload a sound to play on the server.
+Sound coupons: let players upload a sound to play on the server.

 ## Power Potion